L0wl/cdu/resources/readme_en.md

 - `CDU_LOG_LEVEL`: The verbosity level for logs (`INFO`, `DEBUG`).
 - `CDU_PCH_FILE`: The path to the precompiled header file (leave empty to disable).
+- `CDU_TARGET_NAMESPACE`: Namespace prefix for automatically created targets (defaults to the root project name).
+CDU exposes importable `MyProject::Library` style targets inside the build and in the generated `find_package()` module.
 - `CDU_RC_TEMPLATE`: The path to the `.rc` file for Windows version information (leave empty to disable).
 - `CDU_DEPLOY_*`: Settings for deployment (additional paths, exclusions, etc.).